Write, paint, dance, sing, create something that comes from your heart not your head.

 I will probably be posting sporadically for the next couple of weeks.

 Around 4 a.m.
 I was roused from a deep sleep by the sound of my pacing, frantic dog.
 Usually this means imminent diarrhea or vomit on our bedroom floor, often the result of eating someone's sock or thong, or more recently, two insoles from my son's running shoes.
 (Oh, and three of those waxed paper squares that separate cheese slices.
 Did you know, as I do intimately, that wax paper squares don't break down in a dog's gut, but twist into long rolls resembling shit-stained cigars?
 But I digress.)
+I staggered downstairs in total darkness with the Budster right behind me, and flung him outside under a full moon (no pun intended.)

 As he scampered across the snow-covered deck toward the backyard to relieve himself, I saw the real reason for his distress - hooked to one of his long, fluffy ears and trailing beneath his belly and through the snow was my black padded bra.
+Realizing that he was seconds away from peeing all over it or worse, I flew out the door after him, and ran barefoot through the snow to retrieve it.

 I have learned my lesson.
 No more flinging my clothes onto the floor, not even after a party that goes on until 3 a.m.